By: John Christman, SSS (Art Director), May/June 2018 Issue, Emmanuel Magazine

 How long does it take to distill an idea to its essence?
 Does it take a lifetime?
 Or is that the wrong question to ask?
 Is each expression of an idea appropriate to its time and rich in its own meaning?
 Thirty-five years separate Still Life 2 and The Dove and yet placed together each enriches the other.
 Through these still life paintings, Chisu gives us just a small glimpse of what our tables are capable of.
 He presents us with beautiful possibilities and perhaps stirs a more challenging self-reflective question, “What kind of spirit can be found at my table?”

-Please note that this art review was originally published in the May/June 2018 issue of Emmanuel Magazine and is re-published here with their kind permission.
+This art review was originally published in the May/June 2018 issue of Emmanuel Magazine.